 Then, go to the target instance you want to duplicate the HMAC key to, and navigate to the data folder.
 For example:

 Paste the two files you previously copied.

 Refresh the Crypto Bundle if the target instance is already running.

 Repeat the above steps for all instances that you want to replicate the key to.

 You can revert to the pre-6.3 method of storing keys by adding the below parameter when you first install AEM:

 In AEM 6.2 and older versions, the keys are stored in the repository under the

 The recommended way to securely replicate the keys across your instances is to only replicate this node.
 You can selectively replicate nodes via CRXDE Lite:

-Adobe strongly recommends to perform a penetration test of your AEM infrastructure before going on production.
+Adobe recommends that you perform a penetration test of your AEM infrastructure before going on production.

-It is critical that new development are following the Security Best Practices to ensure your AEM environement stays safe.
+It is critical that new development are following the Security Best Practices to ensure that your AEM environment stays safe.